dkoes/slackfix/README.md

 # slackfix
 Hacks to make slack more usable.
 Contributions gratefully accepted.
+See extended discussion at [this gist](https://gist.github.com/Kenny-MWI/6b1a88ad38b5ffef347527a82becf054).

 ### button.js